In5al/LFAFL/Reports/Report_1.md

 There were comments explaining the purpose and logic behind each step.

 In this lab, we started working with grammars and automata and demonstrated their application in word generation and acceptance testing.
-Understanding these concepts is essential for students interested in formal languages ​​and computational linguistics.
+Understanding these concepts is essential for students interested in formal languages and computational linguistics.

 ## Final Results:
 ```